Alan Marsh

 Jonathan Stoddart

-I'm Jonathan, and I'm the Pre-master's Co-ordinator at the English Language Centre, King's College, University of London.
-Previously I worked at International House London.
+Hello there.
+I’m Jonathan, and I’m a Senior Teaching Fellow at the Institute of Education, University College London.
 I began teaching in 1994, and have been training since 1999.
-I am a CELTA and Delta Assessor and am an examiner for Module Three of the Delta.
+I am an examiner for Module 3 of the Diploma.
 Prior to working here in London, I worked in the beautiful city of Lisbon for ten years, initially in a secondary school, and then for International House (where I took my Diploma in 1998).
-I completed my Master's in ELT at the University of London Institute of Education.
+Since then, I have taught English for Academic Purposes and Academic Literacy in a number of universities in the UK.
+I completed my Master’s in ELT in 2006 and have just finished my doctorate at the Faculty of Education, Cambridge.
+In my free time I row and coach at Furnivall Sculling Club on the Thames.

 Kathy King